Living a Sustainable Allotment Life

 There are several ways to look at how much we harvest, but my favourites are to look at the value, about £10,000 and the number of meals, about 10,000 too.
 I get those figures by counting the number of the 2 litre containers that we fill, about 4,000 a year, during 100+ harvests, plus bulk harvests of fruit, potatoes, beets etc. That’s a lot of harvests and a lot of packaging that we eliminate.
 The containers get used well over a hundred times and then eventually get fully recycled.

-Debbie, Jennie, Jon, Robin and I eat about half of this food: the rest gets gifted to friends, family and fellow allotmenteers.
-Gifting is important for several reasons.
+Debbie, Jennie, Jon, Robin, Tessa, Ollie and I eat about half of this food: the rest gets gifted to extended family, friends, neighbours and fellow allotmenteers.
+We try hard to ensure that the food we gift is grown in our kitchen garden, because our allotment site is banning gifting outside the family, but gifting is important for several reasons.

 Why gift so much food?

 While it’s possible to be self-sufficient without growing a surplus, it’s extrordinarily difficult.
 In February for example we have just enough – wonderful – lettuce and then two months later we have much too much and no summer crops to replace it with, so it’s gift or compost.
 Similarly in September we are overflowing with kale but by February we are just scraping by.
-Finally it’s essential to grow too much to offset the risk of failures: last year for example we lost a third of our spring salad beds to mildew, half of our Christmas potatoes to blight, all of our August sowing to contaminated compost and probably half of our brassicas to cabbage root fly.
+Finally it’s essential to grow too much to offset the risk of failures: in 2018 for example we lost a third of our spring salad beds to mildew, in 2019 we lost half of our Christmas potatoes to blight, all of our August sowing to contaminated compost and probably a quarter of our brassicas to cabbage root fly.

 A lot of people we know compost their surplus, but we are fortunate that we have so many wonderful people to share that surplus with, a community of passionate fruit and veg lovers who relish fresh ‘organic’ food as much as we do.
 Friends and family who return the gift of veg in a myriad of ways: the smile on their faces, their improved health, the money they save and spend on their kids, their own surpluses they sometimes gift back to us, the free drinks they buy us, or the restaurant meals, the help on the allotment and the glow that comes from doing a good deed.